-The next metal dog crate to grab our attention is this simple but effective solution by MidWest Homes for Pets.
-The crate is available in seven different sizes, making it ideal for every pooch from pugs to great Danes.
-The crate has not one but two doors, positioned on its front and side.
+The next metal wire crate to grab our attention is this simple but effective solution by MidWest Homes for Pets.
+The crate is available in seven different sizes, making it ideal for every pooch from pugs to Great Danes.
+The crate has a double door design- one on its front and one on the side.
 This ensures your pet will be able to easily access their safe space no matter where you position it in the home.

 Each crate includes a free divider panel, tray, and carrying handle, as well as four roller feet designed to protect your floors.
 The divider allows you to adjust the crate’s size to fit your needs, so your pet can use it comfortably from puppyhood onwards.
-The durable design, comprised of metal wire, is strong enough to offer your pet security, without compromising on ventilation and visibility.
-It’s easy to assemble and collapse without tools, so you can conveniently stow it away when not in use.
+The durable design, comprised of metal wire, is strong enough to offer your pet security without compromising on ventilation and visibility.
+It’s quick to assemble and collapse without tools, and because it folds flat, it’s really easy to stow it away when not in use.
 MidWest have designed the crate to be as safe as possible for humans, too – its patented side clips round out sharp corners and prevent injury should someone walk into it.

 Budget-friendly pet carrying crate